Data-Driven Decision Making: Avoiding a Dreaded Data Mirage

 The data doesn’t lie, we’re often told.
 But the assumptions we make about their intersections are sometimes blurry out of context, like a mirage shimmering in the desert’s dust.

+Difficulties interpreting data led John Bogle to create index funds, favoring passive over active investment strategies.
 Bogle believed there were just too many invisible factors out there to beat the performance of the broader market through actively managed investing and created index funds — which allow investors to buy shares of a broader index like the NASDAQ Composite, the Dow Jones Industrial Average, or the S&P 500 — as a way of achieving diversification and lowering costs.

 It’s fair to say the jury is still out on whether or not data-driven decision-makers can beat the odds.
 But with so many venture-backed companies stumping for exponential returns, it’s safe to assume data-driven sales and marketing will increase in popularity as leaders trade efficiency for growth despite uncertainty.

 The promise of artificial intelligence is steeped mainly in the hope that machine learning will someday more accurately interpret a multitude of data points and identify patterns that lead to profitability than humans can.

 But since AI can’t predict when patterns change yet, gut instinct and chance will continue to play an important role in business decision-making despite the data.